RVCC-IDMX/about-me-Onurbayram1/README.md

     The Nav  bar was a little bit difficult to make I can't like I did struggle a lot.
 I tried a lot of different things with the hamburger menu but I could not pull through with my code.
 It was a struggle never the less I ended up making it out pretty good.

     My netlify status badge is [![Netlify Status](https://api.netlify.com/api/v1/badges/9305d43d-7a7e-4736-bd7c-883a9a0bbf0d/deploy-status)](https://app.netlify.com/sites/about-me-onurbayram1/deploys)

+    Fror pictures I used some of my own as well as some from https://unsplash.com and https://pixabay.com